+3. How much will I save?

 The program offers the potential for savings, but savings compared with Eversource’s Basic Service cannot be guaranteed.
-This is because the contract with Public Power is fixed for 12 months, and the contract price will not change during that time.
-However, Eversource’s Basic Service price changes every 6 months for residential and small business accounts, and every 3 months for large business accounts, and future prices are not known.
+This is because Eversource’s Basic Service price changes every 6 months for residential and small business accounts, and every 3 months for large business accounts, and future prices are not known.

 Any savings will apply only to the supply portion of your bill.
 Delivery charges will be unaffected.